KC2016/Case-Study-Classification/README.md

 The best experiment was the one of the hypothesis 5 where we made binning and data wrangling for Q1, Q2, Q3, Q4.
 This experiment meet the best accuracy score.<br/>

 ## Limitations
-Observations - the data set had a high imbalance for the target variable (95%) which led to rather low accuracy and needed to be handled using SMOTE.
+The data set had a high imbalance for the target variable (95%) which led to rather low accuracy and needed to be handled using SMOTE.
 Dropping outliers and creating bins slightly improved accuracy, but dropping multicollinear data mostly didn’t.
 Overall, the accuracy ranged from 69-72% by applying different feature engineering techniques.

 Tableau
 Visualizing the existing data
-Creating calculated fields to explore deeper subset of data
+Creating calculated fields to explore deeper subset of data.

-Observations - there was almost no distinct pattern that separated customers that accepted the credit card offer or not.
+There was almost no distinct pattern that separated customers that accepted the credit card offer or not.
 It could be observed that customers that already have 2 or more credit cards are more likely to accept the offer.
 On the other hand, customers with higher average balance are more likely to reject the offer.
 <br/>